How does Driven assembly grease compare with graphite-based products?

-Where in the engine can Driven assembly grease be used used?
+Where in the engine can Driven assembly grease be used?

 HVL contains BR oil.
-The cloudy material is viscosity modifers that can separate in colder temperatures.
-Theese do not affect the performance and if shaken or kept in the warm will be re-absorbed.
+The cloudy material is viscosity modifiers, which can separate in colder temperatures.
+These do not affect the performance and, if shaken or kept in the warm, will be re-absorbed.

 They work together to promote the best ring seal, which helps produce more power.
 It also provides a strong protective film throughout the engine, which increases component life beyond simply using one or the other in isolation.

 This is normal.
-The base oil used has a high volatilty which leads to the oil being burnt off creating vapours.
-This is so the additives activate quickly to enable much faster bedding in of the piston rings whilst minimising wear.
+The base oil used has a high volatility, which leads to the oil being burnt off, creating vapours.
+This is so the additives activate quickly to enable much faster bedding-in of the piston rings whilst minimising wear.

-Using a lower volatilty oil reduces smoke, but slows down the effective bedding in, which Driven’s own R&D has confirmed.
-The Driven BR30 will breathe even more than other grades but makes the engine run in faster with better ring seal as a result.
+Using a lower volatility oil reduces smoke but slows down the effective bedding-in, which Driven’s own R&D has confirmed.
+Driven BR30 will breathe even more than other grades, but makes the engine run in faster with better ring seal as a result.

-What sort of temperature can the breakin oil cope with?
+What temperature range can the break-in oil cope with?

 Does adding aftermarket zinc (ZDDP) to blended oils work?

-Most modern oils with high API ratings will have high detergency levels, which will wash away the zinc, negating it’s use.
+Most modern oils with high API ratings will have high detergency levels, which will wash away the zinc, negating its use.
 Additionally, zinc additives all have different reaction rates.
-Driven use a fast acting formulation, whereas those in a road oil will normally be much slower in order to provide some protection over the long oil service life.
+Driven use a fast-acting formulation, whereas the formulation used in a road oil will normally be much slower in order to provide some protection over the long oil service life.

 Is Shear Stability of engine oil important?